 CSC 295: Computer Architecture and Organization

-This course will explore in detail the software development process for large software systems using modern software engineering principles.
-Topics include software life cycle models, tools and techniques for software engineering, the software development life cycle, the Unified Process, testing/evaluation techniques, and evaluation metrics, Group design projects will be used to gain understanding of course topics and experience with development tools.
-Three lecture hours and three hours of scheduled laboratory per week, plus programming work outside of class.
+This course will explore classic and modern software engineering principles and paradigms used to optimize the software development process for large software systems.
+Topics include software life cycle models, tools and techniques for software engineering and software development, the software development life cycle, historic and modern process paradigms, testing/evaluation techniques, and evaluation metrics.
+Group and individual design projects will be used to gain understanding of course topics and experience with development tools and team dynamics; writing experiences will be used to develop skills in analysis and rhetoric.
+Three lecture hours and three hours of scheduled laboratory per week, plus additional work outside of class.